learn-co-curriculum/dsc-market-segmentation-clustering-lab/README.md

 In the cells below:

 * Import [PCA](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html) from the appropriate module in sklearn
-* Create a `PCA` instance and use it to tranform our scaled data
+* Create a `PCA` instance and use it to transform our scaled data
 * Investigate the explained variance ratio for each Principal Component.
 Consider dropping certain components to reduce dimensionality if you feel it is worth the loss of information
-* Create a new `KMeans` object, fit it to our pca-transformed data, and check the adjusted Rand score of the predictions it makes.
+* Create a new `KMeans` object, fit it to our PCA-transformed data, and check the adjusted Rand score of the predictions it makes.

 **_NOTE:_** Your overall goal here is to get the highest possible adjusted Rand score.
 Don't be afraid to change parameters and rerun things to see how it changes.